 10300 Courthouse Road, Chesterfield, VA 23832. | Gates open at 5:00 p.m.

-Head to the Chesterfield County Fairgrounds for a free evening of Fourth of July fun, complete with live music, a firework display, and over 15 food vendors.
+Head to the Chesterfield County Fairgrounds for a free evening of Fourth of July fun, complete with live music from The KOS Bank, a firework display, and over 15 food vendors.
 A special kids zone will have bounce castles, live entertainers, and games that are perfect for younger guests.

-Set in the scenic Bryd Park, Dogwood Dell presents their “Big Show” which includes free performances from Full Spectrum, Virginia Opera, and Richmond Concert Band, followed by a firework display.
-Come early to grab a seat on the amphitheater or bring seating for a spot on the surrounding outside field. https://www.rva.gov/parks-recreation/dogwood-dell
+Set in the scenic Bryd Park, Dogwood Dell presents their annual “Big Show” which includes afree performance from the Richmond Concert Band, followed by a fireworks display.
+Come early to grab a seat on the amphitheater or bring seating for a spot on the surrounding outside field.

 Kings Dominion- Star-Spangled Nights